codepulsar-com/nils/docs/index.md

 | `INCLUDE_LOOP_DETECTED` | Include other keys leads into a loop.
 | `MISSING_TRANSLATION`   | The translation source does not provide a translation for the requested key.
 | `NLS_PARAMETER_CHECK`   |  The parameter call at the NLS interface is invalid.
+| `TRANSLATION_FORMAT_ERROR` | The value of a translation could not be formatted with the used TranslationFormatter.

 The default is `NONE`.